Medical Airmen train in field environment for future deployments, combat readiness

 |0

-This work, Medical Airmen train in field environment for future deployments, combat readiness [Image 23 of 23], by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Airmen train in field environment for future deployments, combat readiness, by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT